 ADDRESS Interview with Amy Cripps of Margie Bella Textile.

 Define your craft in 3 sentences or less.
-Margie Bella makes hand painted, hand constructed textiles for the home including accent cushions, tote bags, and linens.
-By bringing her painting practice to functional home goods, artist and maker Amy Cripps creates art you can lay your head and put your market veggies in.
+I make hand painted, hand constructed textiles for the home including accent cushions, tote bags, and linens.
+By bringing my painting practice to functional home goods, I create art you can lay your head on and put your market veggies in.

 Describe your creative process.
 Fabric stretched on the wall, cup of coffee, bucket of water, my favourite brush, sitting and staring, painting, cutting, ironing, pairing, sewing, smiling.

 Where do you find inspiration when experiencing a creative block?
 Colour, compositions, shapes and lines from life – my phone is full of photos of Mexican floor tile, neighbourhood gardens, seafoam green highschool lockers, telephone wires cutting across the sky, soft dandelion poofs precariously perched on sleek stems, graffiti, and shadows of all sorts.

 My materials and tools – finding a nice piece of vintage linen gets me going and paint is crazy beautiful to pour, mix, and drag across fabric.
 If I’m blocked, I know a fresh, raw stroke of paint will draw me back into the studio.